skirino/slides/slides/raft_fleet/slides.md

 ### [raft_fleet](https://github.com/skirino/raft_fleet) - Fault tolerance

-- Don't trust remote communication
+- We can't put trust on remote communications
     - e.g. spawning a new leader is done locally (without remote communication) as it must be done exactly once
 - Especially avoid synchronous remote messaging
     - supervisor API is synchronous